 Business License Trends Throughout the US

-If you have applied for any local funding lately as a result of Covid-19 then you may have noticed one of the requirements was to provide proof of a valid local business license.
-Or you may have submitted your business formation documents to the secretary of state and received a notice from the city informing you that you are required to obtain a local business license.
-If either of these scenarios sound familiar then you have at least a general understanding of one of the most annoying tax requirements there is, so annoying in fact that the industry calls it a nuisance tax.
-Read on to learn more and how recent changes may effect you.
+Having or not having a business license can affect your business in a lot of ways.
+If you have applied for any local funding lately, you may have noticed one of the requirements was to provide proof of a valid local business license.
+Or you may have submitted your business formation documents to the secretary of state and received a notice from the city informing you that you must obtain a local business license.

 What is a business license?

-Business licenses are largely determined by the issuing municipality in respect to the fee amount, frequency of payment, document requirements, processing time, prior or concurrent approvals by other departments within the municipality, timeline for renewal, and penalty for late renewal/payment.
-These rules vary according to the location of business and nature of business.
+The issuing municipality primarily determines business licenses regarding the fee amount, frequency of payment, document requirements, processing time, prior or concurrent approvals by other departments within the municipality, a timeline for renewal, and penalties for late renewal/payment.
+Business license requirements vary according to the business’s location and the nature of the business.

-The duration of most business licenses runs on a fiscal or calendar year basis or any other period stipulated by the issuing municipality.
-Upon expiration, a business license may be renewed annually, monthly, biannually, 90 or 60 days, odd years, even years, biennially, triennially or quadrennially.
-Penalties of varying degrees may apply for non-renewal of license within specific a time frame.
-So it is easy to see how difficult it can become to keep up with this requirement.
+The duration of most business licenses runs on a fiscal or calendar year or any other period.
+Upon expiration, a business license may be renewed annually, monthly, biannually, every 60 or 90 days, odd years, even biennially, triennially, or quadrennially.
+Penalties may apply for non-renewal of license within a specific time frame.

-Business licenses are dynamic by nature as most states stipulates its exact requirements and processes to carry out business activities within the state.
+Business licenses are dynamic, making the process unique depending upon each jurisdiction's rules.
+Most states stipulate their exact requirements and processes to carry out business activities within the state.

-In some cases, business license processes are handled by the state department of revenue who is responsible for the collection and administration of state and local taxes within the state.
-There might an additional requirement to obtain a unique identification number (different from the Federal Employer Identification Number (EIN)) and such unique number is included in all business licenses renewal applications and other relevant documentation in respect to engaging in a business activity within a state.
+In some cases, business license processes are handled by the state department of revenue, which is responsible for collecting and administering state and local taxes within the state.
+There might be an additional requirement for some businesses to obtain a Unique Entity Identifier (UEI), which is different from the Federal Employer Identification Number (EIN).

 More states are progressively adopting online uniformed licensing systems and business portals.
-These state operated portals serve as a one stop shop for all business and tax fillings, business license registration/renewals, obtaining approvals from municipality departments, information, and resource tool.
+These state-operated portals serve as a one-stop shop for all business and tax filings, business license registration/renewals, obtaining approvals from municipality departments, information, and resource tool.